 Unless otherwise noted, the General Counsel staff listed below can be reached at 518-320-1400.

 Nedra Abbruzzese-Werling, CCEP

-Nedra joined System Administration on March 1, 2012 as the Compliance Administrator and Special Assistant to the Senior Vice Chancellor and General Counsel.
-Her duties are to establish, coordinate and maintain a University-wide Compliance Resource Center, to catalog legislative and regulatory compliance requirements, systems and experts that exist at various campuses and levels across the University, and to update and maintain the substantive aspects of the University-wide policies and procedures web page, http://www.suny.edu/sunypp/, in coordination with Senior Management and Information Technology staff.
-Nedra previously worked for the New York Dispute Resolution Association (NYSDRA) as the Lemon Law Program Manager of the New York State Attorney General’s Lemon Law Arbitration Program.
+Nedra joined System Administration on March 1, 2012.
+Her duties are to establish, coordinate, and maintain a University-wide Compliance program that tracks legislative and regulatory compliance requirements, to create and maintain a SUNY Compliance website that provides information, guidance, and resources on compliance topics that impact SUNY’s 64 campuses, to strengthen communication and training on compliance issues, and to identify compliance systems and experts at various campuses and levels across the University.
+Nedra is also responsible for maintaining the University-wide policies and procedures web page.
+Nedra previously worked for the New York Dispute Resolution Association (NYSDRA) as the Lemon Law Program Manager for the New York State Attorney General’s Lemon Law Arbitration Program.
 Prior to NYSDRA, Nedra worked for over seven years in higher education administration at the University of Connecticut School of Law.
 Nedra graduated from the University of Connecticut, cum laude, and received her J.D. from the University of Connecticut School of Law.
-She is an admitted member of the Connecticut bar and a Certified Compliance and Ethics Professional, a credential of the Certified Compliance Board.
+She is an admitted member of the Connecticut bar, and a Certified Compliance and Ethics Professional, a credential of the Compliance Certification Board.